 Beta-caryophyllene is unique in that it acts much like a cannabinoid as it selectively binds to CB2 receptors in the body’s endocannabinoid system.
 A CB2 receptor is a cannabinoid receptor that primarily interprets the effects of non-psychoactive cannabinoids on the immune system.

 CB1 receptors, on the other hand, are generally responsible for processing the psychoactive effects associated with certain cannabinoids such as THC.
-However, CB2 receptors, particularly those in peripheral tissues in the body, may also initiate non-psychoactive therapeutic benefits [3].
+However, CB2 receptors, particularly those in peripheral tissues in the body, may also initiate non-psychoactive benefits [3].

 Beta-caryophyllene is a common food additive that has GRAS (Generally Recognized as Safe) status, and is approved by the Food and Drug Administration (FDA) [1].